jjohnson5253/ski-reservation-bot/README.md

 ## Usage

-- Input dates you want to reserve in the text file datesToReserve.txt
+- Input reservations you want in the text file datesToReserve.txt
   - format: [month],[day],[year],[mountain],[email]
   - ie: 3,7,2021,Arapahoe Basin,billybob<span>@</span>gmail.com
+  - if you input the same reservation but with a different mountain, the script will reserve first one that opens up
+  - You can add different emails to datesToReserve.txt but you must run the script with the email account you want to get the reservation on.
+Adding different emails is just for the convenience of being able to run the script simultaneously for different accounts
 - Make sure the mountain name you input is the exact name used on Ikon site
 - Run src/main.py [email] [password] from top directory of project with python3
   - `$py src/main.py [email] [password]`
 - You can turn off headless mode to watch scraper click through site
   - set HEADLESS to 0 in top of main.py
   - note you might not be able to if you are running on an external server
-- You can add different emails to datesToReserve.txt but you must run the script with the email account you want to get the reservation on.
-Adding different emails is just for the convenience of being able to run the script simultaneously for different accounts

 ## Installation